HHS/TANF-app/.circleci/README.md

 #### generate_config.sh
 This script is used in most cases.
 It will generate a complete config for building, testing, and deploying.

-#### generate_nightly_owasp_config.sh
-This is used to run nightly scans.
-It is used when the pipeline parameter `run_nightly_owasp_scan` is set to true.
-This is done via a pipeline schedule that needs to be [created in Circle Ci manually](https://circleci.com/docs/scheduled-pipelines/#project-settings).
-This is because the syntaxt for scheduled workflows is [not compatable](https://circleci.com/docs/scheduled-pipelines/#migrate-scheduled-workflows) with Dynamic Configurations.
-Instructions for creating this schedule can be found at the end of this README.

-The config is split based on pipeline tasks.
-There are separate directories for `build-and-test`, `infrastructure`, `deployment`, `owasp`, and `util`.
-These are described below.

 ### Directory structure